 - Purchase the complete Expat Arrivals Russia Guide (PDF)

-Keeping in touch in Russia is quite simple when living in large cities like Moscow or St Petersburg.
-These modern cities offer most of the same amenities found in large European cities.
-Internet, mobile phones and media are widely available and fairly easy to access, particularly if one can speak basic Russian.
+Keeping in touch in Russia is quite simple when living in large cities such as Moscow or St Petersburg.
+These modern cities offer most of the same amenities found in large Western European cities.
+Internet, mobile phones and media are widely available and easy to access, particularly if one can speak basic Russian.
 Many Russian people speak some English, but fluency shouldn't be expected.

-In Russian cities, most apartment buildings are already wired for an internet connection, meaning expats will simply need to contact a service provider to come over and physically bring the wiring from the hall into the apartment.
+In Russian cities, most apartment buildings are already wired for an internet connection, meaning expats will simply need to contact a service provider to attach the wiring from the hall to the apartment.
 Expats should speak to their landlord first to determine whether the connection has already been installed.
 If it has, one can simply call the previous internet provider and turn on the service.

 Mobile phones in Russia

-Many of the main internet providers in Russia also sell mobile phone services.
-The three predominant companies are Beeline, MegaFon and MTS.
-There is not really much variation between the three large service providers, as reception and cost of service will be roughly the same.
-Note that mobile phone contracts are usually separate from internet and landline telephone contracts, even if choosing the same company for both.
+Many of the main internet providers in Russia also supply mobile phone services.
+The four biggest companies are Beeline, MegaFon, Tele2 and MTS.
+There is not really much variation between the large service providers, as reception and cost of service will be roughly the same.
+Note that mobile phone contracts are usually separate from internet and landline contracts, even if choosing the same company for both.

 International calls are very expensive on any plan.
 Therefore, online telephone services are generally a more cost-effective idea.